open-telemetry/opentelemetry-specification/specification/api-metrics.md

 the name of the function used to report data.
-The function names--`Add()` for Counter instruments, `Record()` for Measure instruments, and `Observe()` for Observer instruments--help convey and reinforce the semantics of the event.
+The function names--`Add()` for Counter instruments, `Record()` for Measure instruments, and `Observe()` for Observer instruments--help convey and reinforce the standard interpretation of the event.

 The standard implementation for the three instruments is defined as
 follows:

 1. Counter.
 The `Add()` function accumulates a total for each distinct label set.
 When aggregating over distinct label sets for a Counter, combine using addition.
-Export as the computed sum.
+Export as a set of calculated sums.
 2. Measure.
 Use the `Record()` function to report summary statistics about the distribution of values, for each distinct label set.
 Which statistics are used is determined by the implementation, but they